digidotcom/idigi-java-monitor-api/README.md

 iDigi Push Monitor API
 ======================

 This project contains clients for the iDigi monitor service.
 The iDigi monitor service allows clients to receive asynchronous notification of various events in iDigi.
 More information about the iDigi monitor service may be found on the [iDigi Website][iDigi].
-Log in to your account and check out the iDigi Web Services programming guide documentation.
+Log in to your account and check out the iDigi Web Services Programming Guide.

 This source has been contributed by [Digi International][Digi].

 [iDigi][http://www.idigi.com]
 [Digi][http://www.digi.com]